Jacolby Satterwhite

-Jacolby Satterwhite (born 1986, South Carolina) is an American contemporary artist who creates immersive installations.
+Jacolby Satterwhite (born 1986, South Carolina) is an African American queer contemporary artist who creates immersive installations.
 He has exhibited work at the Minneapolis Institute of Art, the Museum of Contemporary Art, Chicago, Louis Vuitton Foundation in Paris, the New Museum and the Museum of Modern Art, New York, the Institute of Contemporary Art, Philadelphia, the Metropolitan Museum of Art, and the Pérez Art Museum Miami.
 He is based in Brooklyn, New York.

 Early life and education

 Satterwhite was born in 1986 in Columbia, South Carolina.
 His mother was self-taught artist Patricia Satterwhite.
-As a child, he would watch Janet Jackson's video anthology VHS tape every day after school.
+As a child, he was diagnosed with bone cancer at age 11 and underwent several surgeries that left him with limited movement in his right arm and a prosthetic shoulder.
+During his recovery, he would watch Janet Jackson's video anthology VHS tape and play video games like Final Fantasy every day after school and in the hospital, influences that later shaped the fantastical, choreographed style of his digital art.
 Music videos by Deee Lite, Björk, Jackson, Chemical Brothers, Prodigy, Michael Jackson and Madonna also influenced his aesthetic.
-He began working with technology at the age of 11 when he got his first personal computer; prior to that he owned consoles from Game Gear, Sega Genesis, SNES, 32X, Nintendo 64, Sega Saturn, and Sony PlayStation.
+He began working with technology at the age of 11 when he got his first personal computer; prior to that, he owned consoles from Game Gear, Sega Genesis, SNES, 32X, Nintendo 64, Sega Saturn, and Sony PlayStation.

 Satterwhite also attended the South Carolina Governor's School for the Arts and Humanities.

-Satterwhite received his BFA degree from Maryland Institute College of Art in 2008; and he attended the Skowhegan School of Painting and Sculpture the next year.
+Satterwhite received his BFA degree from Maryland Institute College of Art in 2008, and attended the Skowhegan School of Painting and Sculpture the next year.
 He received an MFA degree from the University of Pennsylvania in 2010.